jshackles/idle_master/README.md

 This program will determine which of your Steam games still have Steam Trading Card drops remaining, and will go through each application to simulate you being “in-game” so that cards will drop.
 It will check periodically to see if the game you’re idling has card drops remaining.
 When only one drop remains, it will start checking more frequently.
 When the game you’re idling has no more cards, it’ll move on to the next game.
 When no more cards are available, the program will terminate.

+This project has been discontinued, no further bug fixes or changes will be made.
+Issues and pull requests will be ignored.
+The program should still work (as of Jan 3, 2018) but Valve may make a change that causes the program to become non-functioning at any time.
+There are a multitude of forks of this project that are being currently maintained.

 Requirements
 -------